 Sun tanning or just chilling, are 2 things guests can do here.
 After all, compared to any other beach, Bias Tugel beach is pretty laidback.
 Beach beds are available to rent at a more ‘discount’ price.
 Food and beverage choices aren’t five stars, but the price is.
 With only Rp100.000, the beach visitors will get to taste several fulfilling foods and refreshing beverages.

 Bias Tugel Beach After the Entrance

 The beach might be quite secluded, but the services are not.
-Tired after last day adventure, go get a massage here.
+Tired after last day’s adventure, go get a massage here.
 Simply go to the local shop and ask them for it.
 The masseur will be glad to give a powerful, deep tissue massage.
 It’s not as fancy as a spa treatment of course.
 Instead of using aromatic oil massage, it’s just a regular home coconut oil.
-But it sure not less relaxing than the fancy one.
+But it sure is not less relaxing than the fancy one.

 Luckily, there are no hawkers on the beach to dodge.
-So, guests will get to relax, play on the beach uninterrupted.
+So, guests will get to relax, and play on the beach uninterrupted.
 Greet the local vendors and buy some drinks, snacks, or food.
 Rent the sunbeds or simply lie on the sandy beach and soak up the vibe.

 Secluded, Clean Beach, a Hidden Paradise